silverbackhq/Reindeer/README.md

 </p>

 Reindeer helps you to inspect payloads of any HTTP request (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`, etc) in a human-friendly way.
-Also you can mock an entire microservice `REST API`, validate requests, simulate latencies, failures and timeouts of downstream APIs.
+Also you can mock an entire microservice REST API, validate requests, simulate latencies, failures and timeouts of downstream APIs.

 ## Documentation